MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 ### Link to Fabric from Power Apps

+> [!NOTE]
+> You can find detailed information on prerequisites and instructions on how to [Link your Dataverse environment to Microsoft Fabric here.](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric)

 1. Launch the [Power apps maker portal](https://make.preview.powerapps.com/).
 1. Choose the correct **environment** on the top right side.